LattePandaTeam/LattePanda-Win10-Software/BIOS for LattePanda Alpha&Delta/README.md

-9. Use the “Tab” key to fast choose “AfuEfix64.efi” and “BS-7-S70KR200-K65A-B1A.Bin”, and Input “/p /b /n” .
-Then press “Enter” ;**(The files' name could be different according to the BIOS type you choosed)**
+9. Use the “Tab” key to fast choose “AfuEfix64.efi” and “BS-7-S70KR200-K65A-B1A.Bin”, and Input “/p /b /n” .(DON'T need to input "/p /b /n" if you are reflashing LattePanda Delta) Then press “Enter” ;**(The files' name could be different according to the BIOS type you choosed)**

    ![](https://www.lattepanda.com/wp-content/uploads/2019/08/Alpha-BIOS-reflash04.jpg)